Government agencies communicate via

 You may be approached by salespersons offering to act for you.
 If you are handling the purchase yourself, please tell them so.

-Price negotiation is not simply about offering the lowest and haggling with the sellers.
+Price negotiation is not simply about offering the lowest price and haggling with the sellers.
 Here are some useful tips.

 Be mindful of your budget.
 Set a realistic asking price, and the upper limit, based on your budget and your perceived value of the flat.